-The concept of an HYL Mini-Module offers a unique possibility for steel mills to have a DRI integrated facility, with inherent benefits related to less dependency on metallics market fluctuations in terms of price and availability, and enabling the minimill to meet any steel product specification.
+The concept of the HYL Micro-Module or Mini-Module offers a unique possibility for local low-size steel mills to have a DRI integrated facility, with inherent benefits related to less dependency on metallics market fluctuations in terms of price and availability, and enabling the minimill to meet any steel product specification.
 The small DR module has higher flexibility for processing wider range of pellets and lumps available with no technological risks, since it is based on the successfully proven HYL ZR technology, in operation at industrial scale since 1998.